Joint Debiased Representation Learning and Imbalanced Data Clustering: Ablation Analysis

-We train different configuration of our proposed model to answer the following questions: \textbf{Q1:} How do statistical pooling impact \textit{imbalanced treatment}, \textit{out-of-distribution problem}, and \textit{small disjunct} problem? \textbf{Q2:} What is the effect of balancing the target distribution on imbalanced treatment? \textbf{Q3:} How our contributions affected by different datasets and different network architecture?
+We train different configuration of our proposed model to answer the following questions: \textbf{Q1:} How do statistical pooling impact \textit{imbalanced treatment}, \textit{out-of-distribution problem}, and \textit{small disjunct} problem? \textbf{Q2:} What is the effect of balancing the target distribution on imbalanced treatment? \textbf{Q3:} How our contributions affected by different datasets and different network architecture? \textbf{Q3:} How our proposed method works on balanced dataset?

 Based on evaluation results in terms of accuracy, adjusted rand index (ARI), and normalized mutual information (NMI) in Table~\ref{tableimbCIFAR} and Figure~\ref{fig_imb} confirm the success of our methods for imbalanced treatment.
 We performed several experiments considering different imbalanced ratios and different imbalanced types to compare and validate our results with other clustering algorithms and supervised methods (see Table~\ref{tableimbCIFAR}).